BlackSmith/phpipam_exporter/README.rst

 Custom template
 ============
 We can create a custom `Jinja <https://jinja2docs.readthedocs.io/en/stable/>`_ template file and use it for formating output data.
 The addresses are stored in the ``addresses`` template variable.
-Attributes of each device are described here `3.4 Addresses controller <https://phpipam.net/api-documentation/>`_ or we can use ``raw`` format to get all attributes.
+Attributes of each device are described here `3.4 Addresses controller <https://phpipam.net/api-documentation/>`_ or we can use ``json`` format to get all attributes.

 .. code-block:: bash